Outstanding Contributions

 Status Quo Successfully!

-Women's rights have been disregarded for a long time, and unfortunately, they are still prevalent today.
-Sharon Weeks, the author of "It Seems to Me: What Young Women May Not Know," observed that many young women are unaware of the history of women's rights and are comfortable with their current status.
-She emphasized the importance of learning about women's rights and challenging the current status quo.
-Young women's lack of interest could harm future generations, including daughters and granddaughters (Weeks, Leader-Telegram, February 19, 2017).
+Unfortunately, the long-standing disregard for women's rights still exists today.
+Sharon Weeks, author of "It Seems to Me: What Young Women May Not Know," observed that many young women are unaware of the history of women's rights and feel comfortable with their current status.
+She emphasized the importance of learning about women's rights and challenging the status quo.
+Young women must recognize that their lack of interest could negatively impact future generations, including their daughters and granddaughters (Weeks, Leader-Telegram, February 19, 2017).

-As someone who values self-reliance, education, and career, I believe that Utah lacks women's empowerment due to the state's religious culture that prioritizes marriage and family.
-Women are more than just homemakers, mothers, and housewives.
-They can pursue education and a career to achieve their aspirations or goals.
+As someone who values self-reliance, education, and career success, I believe that Utah lacks women's empowerment due to its religious culture, which often prioritizes marriage and family.
+Women are more than just homemakers, mothers, and housewives; they can pursue education and careers to achieve their aspirations and goals.
 However, the United States needs to do much more to improve women's access to education, healthcare, and technology.
-Women's rights are basic human rights that everyone should support, so let's collaborate to make them a reality!
+Women's rights are fundamental human rights that everyone should support.
+Let's unite and work together to bring these rights to life, ensuring that no one falls behind on this crucial journey!

-As someone who values self-reliance, education, and career, I believe that Utah lacks women's empowerment due to the state's religious culture that prioritizes marriage and family.
-Women are more than just homemakers, mothers, and housewives.
-They can pursue education and a career to achieve their aspirations or goals.
+As someone who values self-reliance, education, and career success, I believe that Utah lacks women's empowerment due to its religious culture, which often prioritizes marriage and family.
+Women are more than just homemakers, mothers, and housewives; they can pursue education and careers to achieve their aspirations and goals.
 However, the United States needs to do much more to improve women's access to education, healthcare, and technology.
-Women's rights are basic human rights that everyone should support, so let's collaborate to make them a reality!
+Women's rights are fundamental human rights that everyone should support.
+Let's unite and work together to bring these rights to life, ensuring that no one falls behind on this crucial journey!

 A Slideshow of the